 There are two parts.
-Responses to Task 1 and Task 2 should be written in a formal style.
+Responses to Task 1 and Task 2 should be written in an academic, semi-formal or neutral style.

-You are presented with a graph, table, chart or diagram and are asked to summarise and report the information in your own words.
+Task 1: You are presented with a graph, table, chart or diagram and are asked to summarise and report the information in your own words.

 You may be asked to select and compare data, describe the stages of a process, describe an object or how something works.

-You are asked to write an essay in response to a point of view, argument or problem.
+Task 2: You are asked to write an essay in response to a point of view, argument or problem.
 Task 2 contributes twice as much as Task 1 to the Writing score.

-The issues raised are of general interest to, suitable for and easily understood by test takers entering undergraduate or postgraduate studies or seeking.
+The issues raised are of general interest to, suitable for and easily understood by test takers entering undergraduate or postgraduate studies or seeking professional registration.